What is norethisterone?

 Will norethisterone stop me from getting pregnant?

-Norethisterone can prevent pregnancy at a different dose.
-The dose required to delay periods is different to the dose required to prevent pregnancy, and will not protect you from getting pregnant.
+Norethisterone tablets can prevent pregnancy at a higher strength.
+The dose of norethisterone required to delay periods will not prevent you from getting pregnant.
 You may wish to consider a combined oral contraceptive pill and miss out the tablet-free interval if you wish to benefit from contraception.

 Are period delay tablets safe?